eigengo/opensourcejournal/siext/article.md

 ## The art and craft of an extension

 Right, now it's time to start looking at code.
 What is our custom component going to be?
-For brevity, I'll show you a fairly simple component offering logging of messages accross multiple channels at a certain log level.
-Unfortunately there's not the time nor space to talk you through a complete message auditing scenario.
+Unfortunately there's not the time nor space to talk you through a complete message auditing scenario, one which I implemented for a client recently.
+Instead, for brevity, I'll show you a fairly simple component which offers logging of messages across multiple channels at a certain log level.
+This will be achived using a `WireTap` to send messages to a logging `DirectChannel`.
+Messages copied across to this channel will be handled with the SI component `LoggingHandler`.
+This handler could easily be some other SI component or even our own custom bean.

 Writing an extension to Spring Integration really isn't that difficult.
 I suppose you could compare it with colouring, cutting and sticking.
 In fact, let's stay with that analogy.

 ### Scissors

-First of all we need to cut the shape of component, to provide definition.
-Our logging component will be used in the following way:
+First of all we need to cut the shape of component.
+Our logging component will be used in the following ways:

 ```xml
 <?xml version='1.0' encoding='UTF-8'?>